ruoyuwang1995nya/VoltCraft/README.md

 You can check the input directory tree.
 It contains an initial POSCAR in the confs/conf-1 directory.
 Multiple configurations can be specified in the parameter file.

-Then, to run the workflow you need to configure the dflow setting, which is wrapper for the ARGO python API of Kubernetes.
+Then, to run the workflow you need to configure the [dflow](https://github.com/dptech-corp/dflow) setting, which wraps the ARGO python API of Kubernetes.
 You can run the task either on the [Bohrium](https://bohrium.dp.tech/home) platform or locally in the debug mode.
 An example server config file looks like this
 ```json
 {
     "dflow_host": "https://workflows.deepmodeling.com",